 - There are also alterations for home video releases.
 Mostly this simply involves adding optional CGI special effects to replace particularly glaringly bad original effects.
-A few stories, including "Enlightenment", "Planet of Fire", "The Five Doctors", and "The Curse of Fenric", have had much more significantly altered versions released on VHS or DVD.
+Four stories: "Enlightenment", "Planet of Fire", "The Five Doctors", and "The Curse of Fenric"; have had much more significantly altered versions released on VHS or DVD.
 These have deleted scenes added back in, and some scenes swapped around, shortened, or deleted to make the pacing better for viewing at one sitting.
 Probably the most justified case is "The Curse of Fenric", where many fans consider that the plot is much easier to follow in the home video cut.
 The worst is "The Five Doctors", which simply added all deleted footage back in without much consideration of whether it was worthwhile, and is most notorious for including a scene which was cut due to a moment of unintentional, in-universe-incestuous, sexual chemistry between Peter Davison and Carole Ann Ford as the Fifth Doctor and his grand-daughter Susan.

 - The Beatles, after recording The White Album, tried to get back to their roots in spontaneous, energetic rock-n-roll with a film/album titled Get Back.
 Internal tensions and creative differences prevented Get Back from being completed; instead, material from these sessions was released as the film and album Let It Be.
 Phil Spector produced the album and added overdubs to some songs.
 Paul McCartney (who was the main advocate of the "back to the roots" approach in the first place) wasn't happy with Spector's production.
 Decades later, when opportunity arose to re-edit Let It Be, Paul jumped at it.
 This new version (titled Let It Be...
 Naked) stripped away Phil Spector's overdubs, featured a different song selection and track order, and used different takes of some of the songs.
 Naked also used digital editing (which obviously hadn't been available when Let It Be was originally released) to remove tape noises and to pitch-correct a few of the vocals.